Power Deposition on Tokamak Plasma-Facing Components

-The total computation time for most refined calculation was~$7$\,s on a five-year-old 32-bit desktop Linux machine.
+The total computation time for most refined calculation was~$7$\,s on an AMD Athlon 64~X2 dual core processor.
 The tracking calculation took $3.73$\,s, during which time $53\,600$ fieldlines were tested for intersection with the $289\,040$ triangles in shadowing geometry (and $6\,050$ escaped).
 The approximate time for each fieldline calculation was therefore~$70\,\mu$s.
 With approximately~$10$ steps per fieldline, this gives a cost of $7\,\mu$s per straight track, a figure which compares very favourably with similar numbers found Paper~I for the duct problem which had only $2\,146$ triangles.
 It can be concluded that use of the HDS can make the cost of geometry intersection tests almost independent of geometry complexity.

 Lastly \Fig{eq5r2-6} is an example of a shadowing study used to check the normalisation of~$Q$, but also of direct relevance to the designer, for an ITER start-up phase (quasi-)equilibrium at $t=7.34$\,s with $I_p=3.11$\,MA and wall plasma safety factor~$q_{wall}=8.73$. $P_{loss}=3.17$\,MW and $\lambda_m=146$\,mm.
 The line where panel illumination changes from right-handed to left-handed is where the plasma touches the geometry.
 Computations were also conducted with $14$~panels that demonstrated that shadowing by second nearest neighbour panels was generally unimportant, except in the case of the ports in rows~$14$ and~$15$.
 These results led onto studies of the effect of small panel misalignments on power deposition, using yet another SMARDDA code VTKTFM to manipulate the vtk files directly to displace and rotate ``results" and ``shadowing" geometries.